-- (a) An agreement by an owner, the primary purpose of which is to locate, deliver, recover, or assist in the recovery of property that is presumed abandoned, is void and unenforceable if it was entered into during the period commencing on the date the property was presumed abandoned and extending to a time that is 24 months after the date the property is paid or delivered to the Treasurer.
-This subsection does not apply to an owner's agreement with an attorney to file a claim as to identified property or contest the Treasurer's denial of a claim. - (b) An agreement by an owner, the primary purpose of which is to locate, deliver, recover, or assist in the recovery of property, is enforceable only if the agreement is in writing, clearly sets forth the nature of the property and the services to be rendered, is signed by the owner, and states the value of the property before and after the fee or other compensation has been deducted. - (c) If an agreement covered by this section applies to mineral proceeds and the agreement contains a provision to pay compensation that includes a portion of the underlying minerals or any mineral proceeds not then presumed abandoned, the provision is void and unenforceable. - (d) An agreement covered by this section that provides for compensation in an amount greater than twenty-five percent (25%) of the actual value of the property recovered, or is otherwise unconscionable, is unenforceable except by the owner.
-An owner who has made an agreement to pay compensation that is unenforceable, or the Treasurer on behalf of the owner, may maintain an action to reduce the compensation.
+recover, or assist in the recovery of property that is presumed abandoned, is void and unenforceable if it was entered into during the period commencing on the date the property was presumed abandoned and extending to a time that is 24 months after the date the property is paid or delivered to the Treasurer.
+This subsection does not apply to an owner's agreement with an attorney to file a claim as to identified property or contest

+An agreement by an owner, the primary purpose of which is to locate, deliver,

+- (c) If an agreement covered by this section applies to mineral proceeds and the agreement contains a provision to pay compensation that includes a portion of the underlying minerals or any mineral proceeds not then presumed abandoned, the provision is void and unenforceable. - (d) An agreement covered by this section that provides for compensation that is unconscionable is unenforceable except by the owner.
+An owner who has made an agreement to pay compensation that is unconscionable, or the Treasurer on behalf of the owner, may maintain an action to reduce the compensation to a conscionable amount.
 The court may award reasonable attorneys' fees to an owner who prevails in the action. - (e) This section does not preclude an owner from asserting that an agreement covered by this section is invalid on grounds other than as provided in subsection (d) of this section. - (f) Any person who enters into an agreement covered by this section with an owner shall register annually with the Treasurer.
 The information to be required under this subsection shall include the person's name, address, telephone number, state of incorporation or residence, as applicable, and the person's federal identification number.
 A registration fee of one hundred dollars (\$100.00) shall be paid to the Treasurer at the time of the filing of the registration information.
 Fees received under this subsection shall be credited to the General Fund.